 On this week’s episode of the podcast, Un Chien Andalou.
 You’ve probably seen the poster, even if you don’t recognize its origins.

-Un Chien Andalou is a 1929 silent surrealist short by Spanish director Luis Buñuel and artist/showman.
-Salvador Dalí.
+Un Chien Andalou is a 1929 silent surrealist short film by the Spanish director Luis Buñuel and infamous surrealist artist Salvador Dalí.

-This was Buñuel’s first film and was initially released in 1929 with a limited showing in Paris, then becoming hugely popular.
+The flick was Buñuel’s first film and was initially released in 1929 with a limited showing at Studio des Ursulines in Paris, but became popular and ran for many months later.

-The film uses a bunch of free association, and out of sequence chronology.
+Needless to say, this film uses a bunch of free association, and out of sequence chronology.
+It’s a real mind f*ck, as the kids would say.

 Join us for some surrealism.